Swoesh/SCC_One_Click_Miner_CPU/README.md

 # SCC_One_Click_Miner_CPU
-A One Click Miner for SCC mining at Zpool
+A One Click Miner for SCC mining at Zergpool